ejkaplan/MUC-Exercises/gestures.md

 If you have time, try making revisions to your set of gestures and re-testing to see if your changes decreased your error rate.

-## Follow-up/Qualtrics Questions
+## Qualtrics Questions
-* What was your error rate with two symbols?
+* How accurate were you in entering the given **two** symbols?
-* What was your error rate with ten symbols?
+* How accurate were you in entering the given **ten** symbols?
-* Choose two of the gestural-interface design tips that Thad presented in the previous lecture, and evaluate how your design succeeds or fails to live up to that advice.
+* As we discussed in the previous lectures, Don Norman emphasized 7 design principles (discoverability, feedback, conceptual model, affordance, signifier, mapping, and constraints) for interface design.
+Please choose two of the design principles and evaluate whether the gesture interface would succeed or fail.
-* Briefly describe how you would set up a study to evaluate a user's ability to learn and utilize the set of command gestures that you invented.
+* Please briefly describe how you would design a study to evaluate the usability and learnability of the command gestures that you invented.
 Be sure to indicate what you expect you would learn from the study and justify why the study would yield that information.